moutansos/benbrougher-tech/content/blog/why-use-ienumerable/index.md

 This creates a fresh new ```IEnumerable``` object that contains the full names of the cars.

-## The Union Method
+## The Contcat Method

-Another is the ```Union``` method.
+Another is the ```Concat``` method.
 Sometimes we might need to combine collections together into a single enumerable list.
 The following shows how you would combine the two:

 ``` csharp
 using System.Collections.Generic;